KrisFlyer Singapore Airlines

 Singapore Airlines also operates a Premium Economy cabin on some other short routes it operates:

-• Milan to/from Barcelona (1.5 hours)
+• Milan to / from Barcelona (1.5 hours)

-• Johannesburg to/from Cape Town (2 hours)
+• Johannesburg to / from Cape Town (2 hours)

-In the case of Milan – Barcelona, this “fifth freedom” route is an extension of a long-haul services linking these cities to Singapore.
+In the case of Milan – Barcelona, this “fifth freedom” route is an extension of a long-haul service linking these cities to Singapore.
 That means the Premium Economy cabin is actually sold as a separate class, including the appropriate service differentiation, even on these shorter flights.

 Singapore Airlines does not have permission to carry passengers solely between Johannesburg and Cape Town, which would require “eighth freedom” traffic rights – very rarely approved outside Europe.
-All passengers on these flights are therefore always travelling to or from Singapore, and full Premium Economy service is offered in this cabin.

 Even ‘Premium Economy passengers’ have to pay

-One strange aspect of SIA using aircraft with a Premium Economy cabin on regional routes is that even those booked in Premium Economy to or from a long-haul SIA service still have to pay the seat selection fee to sit in the Premium Economy cabin for the shorter part of their trip.
+One odd aspect of SIA using aircraft with a Premium Economy cabin on regional routes is that even those booked in Premium Economy to or from a connecting long-haul SIA service still have to pay the seat selection fee to sit in the Premium Economy cabin for the shorter part of their trip.

-For example flying in Premium Economy from London to Jakarta via Singapore, you can book a standard seat on the LHR-SIN sector for no fee, but to sit anywhere other than Economy on the SIN-CGK sector will attract a fee, even though all CGK-SIN flights have a Premium Economy cabin.
+For example flying in Premium Economy from London to Jakarta via Singapore, you can book a standard seat in this cabin on the LHR-SIN sector for no fee, but to sit anywhere other than Economy on the SIN-CGK sector will attract a fee, even though all CGK-SIN flights have a Premium Economy cabin.

 First sector seat selection is free, but the second sector charges me, even on a Premium Economy ticket